How can psychotherapy help me?

 Why do people go to psychotherapy and how do I know if it is right for me?

 People have many different reasons for engaging in psychotherapy.
 Some may be going through a major life transition or struggling with stressful circumstances.
 Some people need assistance managing a range of other issues such as low self-esteem, depression, anxiety, relationship problems, traumatic memories, and sleep difficulties.
 Therapy can provide support and encouragement, as well as assist in developing skills to surmount difficult periods.
 Others may be at a point where they are ready to learn more about themselves or want to be more effective in reaching their life goals.
 In short, people seeking psychotherapy are ready to meet the challenges in their lives and ready to make necessary changes.

 What should I expect during psychotherapy?

-Therapy differs depending on the individual, presenting issues and therapuetic goals.
-You can expect to discuss your reasons for seeking therapy, establish some therapuetic goals, share your current life challenges and any relevant personal history.
+Therapy differs depending on the individual, presenting issues and therapeutic goals.
+You can expect to discuss your reasons for seeking therapy, establish some therapeutic goals, share your current life challenges and any relevant personal history.
 As therapy progresses, you will review progress made and re-evaluate the goals.
-Depending on your specific needs, therapy can be short-term, for a specific goal, or long-term, to deal with more complex issues or your desire for futher personal development.
+Depending on your specific needs, therapy can be short-term, for a specific goal, or long-term, to deal with more complex issues or your desire for further personal development.
 Either way, it is recommended to schedule weekly sessions with your therapist.